Kurds in Russia: History

 During the early 19th century, the main goal of the Russian Empire was to ensure the neutrality of the Kurds in the wars against Persia and the Ottoman Empire.
 In the beginning of the 19th century, Kurds settled in Transcaucasia, at a time when Transcaucasia was incorporated into the Russian Empire.
 In the 20th century, Kurds were persecuted and exterminated by the Turks and Persians, a situation that led Kurds to move to Russian Transcaucasia.

 From 1804–1813 and again in 1826–1828, when the Russian Empire and the Persian Empire were at war, the Russian authorities let Kurds settle in Russia and Armenia.
 During the Crimean War and the Russo-Turkish War (1877–1878), Kurds moved to Russia and Armenia.
 According to the Russian Census of 1897, 99,900 Kurds lived in the Russian Empire.

+In 1937 and 1944 Soviet Kurds experienced forced deportations from Azerbaijan (mostly), Armenia and Georgia.

 During World War II, one of the most renowned Soviet Kurds was Samand Siabandov, a war hero.

 Abdullah Öcalan sought asylum in Russia in 1998.